jadenzwicker/DL-Final-Project/proposal/project_proposal.md

 For non-transformer-based methods, RNNs (e.g., LSTMs and GRUs) and CNNs were previously popular due to their effectiveness in sequential text processing, capturing dependencies in text through memory and convolutional filters.
 Though less context-aware than transformers, these architectures still perform well when combined with pre-trained word embeddings (like GloVe or Word2Vec), offering competitive sentiment analysis performance at lower computational costs.

-**Write a short summary of the papers below and what information they provide for the project**
+These 5 papers are very relevant to our project :

-1. Link to some benchmarks for models on the dataset we are using: [link](https://paperswithcode.com/sota/sentiment-analysis-on-imdb)
+1. Link to some benchmarks for models on the IMDB dataset we are using: [link](https://paperswithcode.com/sota/sentiment-analysis-on-imdb)

-*Both of these papers (2, 3) also give good scoring metrics for how we can compare the models, ie. F-score.*

 2. This paper talks about traditional methods and their performance on the dataset: [link](../documentation/Analyzing_Sentiment_using_IMDb_Dataset.pdf)